-There was a slight decrease in pH, but it stayed in the target range of 7 to 9.
+There was a slight decrease in pH over the testing history, but it stayed in the target range of 7 to 9.
 We will look for the pH to level off in future years.
-If the pH ever continues to decrease at this rate, we will look for the cause of that change in order to mitigate the trend.
+If the pH ever continues to decrease at this rate, we will look for the cause of that change to mitigate the trend.